mark-summerfield/myfoss/europe.md

 ### The EU's Cyber Resilience Act (CRA)

-Our commercial software is for sale or resale in the US and most countries _outside Europe_.
+Early in 2024 when we were still selling our commercial software, we restricted its sale or resale to in the US and most countries _outside Europe_.
 We explain why below.

-The EU's Cyber Resilience Act (CRA) is due to become law in 2024 and allows a three year grace period for compliance.
+The EU's Cyber Resilience Act (CRA) became law in 2024 and allows a three year grace period for compliance.

 We believe that it is impossible for a small business such as ours to achieve compliance with the Act.

-In view of this we have stopped selling our software into any country which adopts the CRA or a local equivalent.
-This includes all EU and EEA countries, EU candidate countries, and some others with access to the single market such as Switzerland and the UK (where we are based).
+In view of this we stopped selling our software into any country which adopts the CRA or a local equivalent.
+This includes all EU and EEA countries, EU candidate countries, and some others with access to the single market such as Switzerland and the UK (where we were based).

 ##### Our Opinion on the CRA